eunomia-bpf/bpf-developer-tutorial/src/44-scx-simple/README.md

 ### Switching Between sched_ext and CFS

 sched_ext operates alongside the default Completely Fair Scheduler (CFS).
-You can switch between sched_ext and CFS dynamically:

-- **Enable sched_ext:** Load the BPF scheduler using scx_simple.
-- **Disable sched_ext:** Terminate the scx_simple program, reverting all tasks back to CFS.
+You can switch between sched_ext and CFS dynamically.
+To enable sched_ext, load the BPF scheduler using scx_simple.
+To disable sched_ext, terminate the scx_simple program, reverting all tasks back to CFS.
 Additionally, using SysRq key sequences like `SysRq-S` can help manage the scheduler's state and trigger debug dumps with `SysRq-D`.

 ## Summary and Next Steps